 “We want service providers to do the testing and bring us tested, ROI-positive solutions.
 We can’t afford to gamble.”

 AI adoption must be guided, not imposed.
-Leaders want curated, end-to-end solutions that solve real problems – without endless experimentation cycles.
+Leaders want curated, end-to-end solutions and high-impact procurement AI use cases that solve real problems – without endless experimentation cycles.

 -